chaisemartinPackages/yatchew_test/README.md

 Heuristically, the validity of step (3) derives from the fact that $Y_{(i)} - Y_{(i-1)}$ = $m(D_{(i)}) - m(D_{(i-1)})$ + $\varepsilon_{(i)} - \varepsilon_{(i-1)}$ and the first difference term is close to zero for $D_{(i)} \approx D_{(i-1)}$.
 Sorting at step (1) ensures that consecutive $D_{(i)}s$  are as close as possible, and when the sample size goes to infinity the distance between consecutive observations goes to zero.
 Then, Yatchew (1997) shows that under homoskedasticity and regularity conditions $$T := \sqrt{G}\left(\dfrac{\hat{\sigma}^2_{\text{lin}}}{\hat{\sigma}^2_{\text{diff}}}-1\right) \stackrel{d}{\longrightarrow} \mathcal{N}\left(0,1\right).$$
 Then, one can reject the linearity of $m(.)$ with significance level $\alpha$ if $T > \Phi(1-\alpha)$.

 If the homoskedasticity assumption fails, this test leads to overrejection.
-De Chaisemartin & D'Haultfoeuille (2024) propose a heteroskedasticity-robust version of the test statistic above.
+De Chaisemartin, D'Haultfoeuille & Gurgand (2024) propose a heteroskedasticity-robust version of the test statistic above.
 This version of the Yatchew (1997) test can be implemented by running the command with the option het_robust (Stata) or het_robust = TRUE (R).

 ## Multivariate Yatchew Test
 Let $\textbf{D}$ be a vector of $K$ random variables.
 Let $g(\textbf{D}) = E[Y|\textbf{D}]$.
 Denote with $||.,.||$ the Euclidean distance between two vectors.
 The null hypothesis of the multivariate test is $g(\textbf{D}) = \alpha_0 + A'\textbf{D}$, with $A = (\alpha_1,..., \alpha_K)$, for $K+1$ real numbers $\alpha_0$, $\alpha_1$, ..., $\alpha_K$.
 This means that, under the null, $g(.)$ is linear in $\textbf{D}$.
 Following the same logic as the univariate case, in a dataset with $N$ i.i.d. realisations of $(Y, \textbf{D})$ we can approximate the first difference $\Delta \varepsilon$ by $\Delta Y$ valuing $g(.)$ between consecutive observations.
 The program runs a nearest neighbor algorithm to find the sequence of observations such that the Euclidean distance between consecutive positions is minimized.
 The algorithm has been programmed in C++ and it has been integrated in Stata via OS-specific plugins and in R thanks to the Rcpp library.